jstachio/kiwi/readme.md

 ```
 The `[name]` part should be replaced with a name of ones choosing where only case sensitive alphanumeric characters are allowed.

+#### Resource Flags

+This is currently a subset of the flags:

+* `no_require` - Resources are usually required to exist otherwise failure.
+This flag makes them not required.
+* `sensitive` - The key values loaded from the resource will be marked as sensitive and thus will not be outputted on `toString` etc.
+* `no_add` - The key values will not be added to the final result but will be used as `variables`.
+* `no_load_children` - The resource is not allowed to chain additional resources (not allowed to use `_load_`).

 ### KeyValuesLoader

 A KeyValues loader usually takes a  `KeyValuesResource` and turns it into `KeyValues`.